rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/division-of-labor.rst

 Device Handler responsibilities
 -------------------------------

-The device handler is responsible for creating and receiving device specific messages, and allowing them to work within the SmartThings infrastructure.
+The Device Handler is responsible for creating and receiving device specific messages, and allowing them to work within the SmartThings infrastructure.
 It takes in a SmartApp-specific command and outputs device specific commands.
 It also allows you to subscribe to responses